pkars/espages/markdown/es-faq.md

 Answer
 :   They don\'t work until you start a new game, or re-equip any skill+
     item.
-This is a restriction of D2.
+This is a restriction of D2.\
+    \
     Also, Strength of the Ancients and Vigor of the Ancients needs at least level 1 Luck of the Ancients.
 In the current version, LoA is a prereq of these skills, but an old character may not have LoA.

-### My oskills sometimes disappear. [†](https://web.archive.org/web/20201026111906/http://miyoshino.la.coocan.jp/eswiki/?FAQ#o9c31621 "o9c31621"){#o9c31621 .anchor_super} {#content_1_26}
+### My oskills sometimes disappear. {#o9c31621}

 Question
 :   One of my oskills sometimes disappears from the icon pool and